genevaers/User-Documentation/docs/AdvancedFeatures/Examples/NewWorkbench.md

-## Example 1: Workbench administrator tasks
+{: .no_toc}
+# Workbench Administrator Tasks

+TABLE OF CONTENTS
+1. TOC
+{:toc}

+## Introduction

-The GenevaERS Workbench is supplied with the user ID of ADMIN for Db2 connections.
+The GenevaERS Workbench is supplied with the user ID of **ADMIN** for Db2 connections.
 This userid has system administration rights, which means it has the authority to create and edit users, groups and environments, as well as rights to create and edit all the GenevaERS metatdata components associated with views.

 Note: PostgresQL connections can be administered in the same way, but using the admin userid and password set up during PostgresQL installation.

+The following guided examples build on each other.

-### In this example you will login with user ID ADMIN and update the password.
+## Example 1: Login with user ID ADMIN and update the password.

 1. Start the GenevaERS Workbench.
 2. If this is your first login to the GenevaERS Workbench, the **GenevaERS Connection Manager** Screen will appear.
 Otherwise click **Manage**.